 The emphasis here is on “wait”.
 Most network teams are overwhelmed with service desk tickets, around 30% of which are probably DNS-related.
 Until the ticket is adjudicated, the cloud team sits on its hands, disrupting the agile development process which is supposed to be the advantage of going to the cloud in the first place.

 While cloud teams tend to look down on this option, from the network team’s perspective, this is the ideal scenario.
 When provisioning goes through a single source of truth, it avoids the risk associated with IP conflicts which lead to downtime.
 Most network teams would rather be accused of being slow than bear responsibility for bringing down the network (and trying to bring it back up).

 Network teams which have spent the time and energy needed to migrate to a unified DDI solution also get miffed when they find autonomous, free-standing areas of compute in the cloud.
 Suddenly the advantages of a single source of truth for DDI data are diluted, and with it the network team’s ability to provide quality core services across the enterprise.
-All of those gains of moving away from Microsoft and BIND (not to mention the IP spreadsheets associated with them) start to feel elusive again.
+All of those gains of moving away from Microsoft and BIND (not to mention the IP address spreadsheet associated with them) start to feel elusive again.